Ramanujan Graphs and Digraphs: Examples

 It turns out that the key is the following property: We say that a digraph is \emph{collision-free }if it has at most one (directed) path from any vertex $v$ to any vertex $w$.
 The digraph $\mathcal{D}_{L}\left(\mathcal{G}\right)$ from §\ref{subsec:Directed-line-graphs} is not collision-free - indeed, a regular graph with this property must be infinite - but the line-digraph of the universal cover of $\mathcal{G}$, namely $\mathcal{D}_{L}\left(\mathcal{T}_{k+1}\right)$, is indeed collision-free: Two non-backtracking walkers which start on the same directed edge on the tree will never reunite, once separated.
 The main theorem in \cite{Lubetzky2017RandomWalks} is this: \begin{thm}[\cite{Lubetzky2017RandomWalks}] Let $\mathcal{X}$ be a complex whose universal cover is the affine Bruhat-Tits building $\mathcal{B}$, and let $W$ be a geometric regular random walk operator.
 If $W$ is collision-free on $\mathcal{B}$ (namely, $\mathcal{D}_{W}\left(\mathcal{B}\right)$ is collision-free), and $\mathcal{X}$ is a Ramanujan complex, then $\mathcal{D}_{W}\left(\mathcal{X}\right)$ is a Ramanujan digraph. \end{thm}

-Here \emph{geometric} means that the random walk commutes with the symmetries of $\mathcal{B}$; Properly defining the other terms in the theorem will take us to far afield, and we refer the interested reader to \cite{Lubotzky2005a,Lubotzky2013,Lubetzky2017RandomWalks}.
+Here \emph{geometric} means that the random walk commutes with the symmetries of $\mathcal{B}$; Properly defining the other terms in the theorem will take us too far afield, and we refer the interested reader to \cite{Lubotzky2005a,Lubotzky2013,Lubetzky2017RandomWalks,Lubotzky2020RamanujangraphsRamanujan}.

 Let us give one concrete example: the \emph{geodesic edge walk }on a complex goes from a directed edge $\left(v,w\right)$ to the directed edge $\left(w,u\right)$ if $u\neq v$ (no backtracking), and in addition $\left\{ v,w,u\right\} $ is \textbf{not }a triangle in the complex (so the path $v\rightarrow w\rightarrow u$ is not ``homotopic'' to the shorter path $v\rightarrow u$).